cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 #### Training
 Training is pretty slow due to the small learning rate and multiple updates of the critic for one update of the generator.
-Preloading the data (not reading images from disk every step) helps speed it up a bit.
+Preloading the data helps speed it up a bit.
 These were trained on a GTX-1080 for about 24 hours.

 I noticed that clipping the weights of the critic to [-0.1, 0.1] like they do in the paper caused the critic and generator loss to not really change, although image quality was increasing.
 I found that instead